Skip to content

 Versioning

-The charts are versioned using the semver system.
-Documentation is published with each new release, though breaking changes are uncommon.
-Note users will need to update and rebuild their application as and when new releases are published.
+The charts use semver versioning, with documentation published for each release.
+Breaking changes are uncommon, but you will need to update and rebuild your application when new releases are published.

 Styling

-The charts are deliberately shipped with a monochrome theme.
-In addition to this RCPCH offer four other themes (Traditional, Tanner 1, Tanner 2, Tanner 3), but custom styles can be applied to the base monochrome theme to alter most aspects of the look and feel.
-There is extensive documentation in the Storybook docs on which props the charts accept and how to wire the charts up to your React project.
+The charts ship with a monochrome theme by default.
+RCPCH also provide four other themes (Traditional, Tanner 1, Tanner 2, Tanner 3), and a custom theme lets you override most aspects of the look and feel.
+The Storybook docs document every prop the charts accept and how to wire them into your React project.

 What if I can't use React?